 Root Car Insurance Availability

-Root car insurance is available in 30 states, with six more states and DC coming soon.
+Root car insurance is available in 37 states and DC.

 Your driving habits are the largest factor in being approved, but Root also considers standard risk predictions.
 Drivers who are high-risk, have too many prior accidents, or drive expensive cars can be turned down for a policy.